Are you looking to automate emails in WordPress?

 You can do this easily by using Uncanny Automator.
 It’s the best WordPress automation plugin that allows you to create automated workflows for your WordPress site.

-For this tutorial, we’ll use the free version of Mailchimp because it’s popular and they offer a free forever plan where you can send up to 10,000 emails per month to 2000 subscribers.
+For this tutorial, we will use the free version of Mailchimp because it’s popular, and they offer a free forever plan where you can send up to 10,000 emails per month to 2,000 subscribers.

 Getting Started With Uncanny Automator

 Upon activation, head over to the Automator » Add New page to create your first recipe.
 In this tutorial, we’ll send an automated email to subscribers whenever we publish a new post.